rust-lang/rust-bindgen/CONTRIBUTING.md

 to avoid notifying watchers of the repo should a CI step fail.

 If everything succeeds,
-bindgen cli installers for Linux/MacOS and Windows will be created, as well as tarballs.
+tarballs containing bindgen cli executables for Linux and MacOS (both for x86 and Arm) will be created.
 See `[workspace.metadata.dist]` section in Cargo.toml for the configuration.

 To update the release configuration,